-In a major restructuring, cable channel Current TV–co-founded by Al Gore and made hugely famous earlier this year when reporters Laura Ling and Euna Lee were held then released by the North Korean government thanks to intervention by Bill Clinton and Steve Bing’s private jet–has laid off 80 staff members, about 25% of its staff.
+In a major restructuring, cable channel Current TV–co-founded by Al Gore and made hugely famous earlier this year when reporters Laura Ling and Euna Lee were held then released by the North Korean government thanks to intervention by Bill Clinton and Steve Bing’s private jet–has laid off 80 employees, about 25% of its staff.

 Most of the axed were based in the Los Angeles office, affecting in-house production and striking a yet another blow to the city’s already suffering entertainment industry.
 The original programs “Current Tonight,” “Current Takeover” and “Current Exposed” have been canceled and David Neumann, the head of programming was fired.
-About 300 employees total remain in San Francisco, New York, the now much smaller LA office and the international offices in London and Milan.
+About 300 employees total remain in San Francisco, New York, the now much smaller LA office, and the international offices in London and Milan.

 The pioneering Emmy-Award winning channel was originally conceived by Gore and businessman Joe Hyatt as a peer-to-peer news and information network with one-third of the on-air broadcast featuring viewer created content (VC2) and geared to 18-34 years olds.
 During the 2004 campaign, Gore envisioned a news network with no political leanings